TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/python/how-to-implement-the-solution.md

 ```python
 print("Hello, World!")
 ```
-And, we’re done.
-In fact, we don’t even have to compile anything.
-If we’re in the interpreter, we’ll print right away.
+And, weâ€™re done.
+In fact, we donâ€™t even have to compile anything.
+If weâ€™re in the interpreter, weâ€™ll print right away.
 Otherwise, we can easily call the script from the command line to get our result.

 As you can probably imagine, this code works because Python has a built-in